uci-plrg/iotcheck-vagrant/README.md

 # Vagrant for IoTCheck

 We have packaged IoTCheck using [Vagrant 1.8.1](https://www.vagrantup.com).
-Technically, Vagrant can run on various operating systems (Linux, Mac OS, Windows, etc.).
-The following instructions were tested on Ubuntu 16.04.6 LTS (Xenial Xerus).
+We installed and ran Vagrant on Ubuntu 16.04.6 LTS (Xenial Xerus).
+Nevertheless, Vagrant can run on various operating systems (Linux, Mac OS, Windows, etc.).
 For more information on how to run Vagrant, please consult its [documentation](https://www.vagrantup.com/docs/index.html).

 1. In order for Vagrant to run, we should first make sure that the [VT-d option for virtualization is enabled in BIOS](https://docs.fedoraproject.org/en-US/Fedora/13/html/Virtualization_Guide/sect-Virtualization-Troubleshooting-Enabling_Intel_VT_and_AMD_V_virtualization_hardware_extensions_in_BIOS.html).